 For details and instructions about how to connect to Compute Engine VMs in your SAP NetWeaver deployment, see the SAP NetWeaver Deployment Guide for your operating system:

 You can use the following database management systems with SAP NetWeaver on Google Cloud:

 - SAP ASE on Linux or Windows

 - IBM Db2 on Linux or Windows

 - Microsoft SQL Server Enterprise on Windows

-SAP HANA is certified to run in GCP on the following Linux operating systems:
+SAP HANA is certified to run in Google Cloud on the following Linux operating systems:

 - Red Hat Enterprise Linux (RHEL) for SAP HANA 7.3 and 7.4